bigfix/developer.bigfix.com/site/pages/relevance/guide/session/htmlinspectors.md

 returns: `<ul><li>&lt;</li><li>&gt;</li><li>&amp;</li></ul>`

 The definition list command alternates between dt and dd elements.
-It is meant to be used where you have a natural set of name/value pairs:
+Use it where you have a natural set of name/value pairs:

 ```relevance
 definition list of (name of it; free space of it as string) of drives whose (exists free space of it)